Romani Holocaust: Aryan racial purity

 For centuries, Romani tribes had been subject to antiziganist persecution and humiliation in Europe.
 They were stigmatized as habitual criminals, social misfits, and vagabonds.
 When Hitler came to national power in 1933, anti-Gypsy laws in Germany remained in effect.
-Under the "Law against Dangerous Habitual Criminals" of November 1933, the police arrested many Roma with others the Nazis viewed as "asocial"—prostitutes, beggars, homeless vagrants, and alcoholics—and imprisoned them in internment camps.
+Under the "Law against Dangerous Habitual Criminals" of November 1933, the police arrested many Roma, along with others the Nazis viewed as "asocial"—prostitutes, beggars, homeless vagrants, and alcoholics—and imprisoned them in internment camps.

 After Hitler's rise to power, legislation against the Romani was increasingly based upon a rhetoric of racism.
 Policy originally based on the premise of "fighting crime" was redirected to "fighting a people".
-Targeted groups were no longer determined by juridical grounds.
-Instead, they were victims of racialized policy.
+Targeted groups were no longer determined on juridical grounds, but instead, were victims of racialized policy.

 The Department of Racial Hygiene and Population Biology began to experiment on Romani to determine criteria for their racial classification.

 The Nazis established the Racial Hygiene and Demographic Biology Research Unit (Rassenhygienische und Bevölkerungsbiologische Forschungsstelle, Department L3 of the Reich Department of Health) in 1936.
-Headed by Robert Ritter and his assistant Eva Justin, this Unit was mandated to conduct an in-depth study of the "Gypsy question (Zigeunerfrage)" and to provide data required for formulating a new Reich "Gypsy law".
-After extensive fieldwork in the spring of 1936, consisting of interviews and medical examinations to determine the racial classification of the Roma, the Unit decided that most Romani, whom they had concluded were not of "pure Gypsy blood", posed a danger to German racial purity and should be deported or eliminated.
+Headed by Robert Ritter and his assistant Eva Justin, this unit was mandated to conduct an in-depth study of the "Gypsy question (Zigeunerfrage)" and to provide data required for formulating a new Reich "Gypsy law".
+After extensive fieldwork in the spring of 1936, consisting of interviews and medical examinations to determine the racial classification of the Roma, the unit decided that most Romani, whom they had concluded were not of "pure Gypsy blood", posed a danger to German racial purity and should be deported or eliminated.
 No decision was made regarding the remainder (about 10 percent of the total Romani population of Europe), primarily Sinti and Lalleri tribes living in Germany.
 Several suggestions were made.
-Reichsführer-SS Heinrich Himmler suggested deporting the Romani to a remote reservation, as had been done by the United States for its Native Americans, where "pure Gypsies" could continue their nomadic lifestyle unhindered.
+Reichsführer-SS Heinrich Himmler suggested deporting the Romani to a remote reservation, as the United States had done to Native Americans, where "pure Gypsies" could continue their nomadic lifestyle unhindered.
 According to him: